PhilReedData/bhde-training-schema-report/paper/paper.md

 # Introduction

-As part of the BioHackathon Europe 2023, we here report...
+As part of the BioHackathon Germany 2025, we here report...

 ## Meeting information